sbagoudou/pricerounder/README.md

 - **Nearest 10** - Rounds to nearest multiple of 10 (29.99 → 30, 34.99 → 40)

 #### Show Original Price
-Toggle to show/hide the original price with a strikethrough style.
+Toggle to show/hide the original price in small parentheses next to the rounded price.

 ### Example